 Taos Pueblo Water Rights Settlement Agreement - The Taos Pueblo Water Rights Settlement Agreement was developed through multi-party negotiations begun in 1989 between the Taos Pueblo, the State of New Mexico, the Taos Valley Acequia Association (and its 55 member acequias), the Town of Taos, El Prado Water and Sanitation District (EPWSD), and the 12 Taos-area Mutual Domestic Water Consumer Associations to settle Taos Pueblo’s water rights claims to the Rio Hondo and Rio Pueblo de Taos stream systems.

 San Juan Basin/Navajo Nation Settlement Agreement- The State of New Mexico and the Navajo Nation on April 19, 2005, signed a water rights settlement that would resolve the claims of the Navajo Nation for the use of waters of the San Juan River Basin in northwestern New Mexico.

-To contact Myron Armijo, Native American Tribal Liaison with the Office of the State Engineer, email Myron Armijo or call (505) 383-4091 in Albuquerque.
+Myron Armijo, Native American Tribal Liaison with the Office of the State Engineer, email Myron Armijo or call (505) 383-4091.